gab-cat/merchkins-app/docs/knowledge-base/voucher-system.md

 ### Why did I receive an order paid with a "Refund Voucher"?

 This means the customer used credit from a previous refund.
 Don't worry—this is treated like cash.
 You will receive your payout for this order just like any normal transaction.

+### What happens when I cancel a paid order?

+When you cancel a paid order, the customer automatically receives a refund voucher.
+This voucher is marked as "seller-initiated" and after 14 days, the customer can request a monetary refund for it.
+The voucher remains valid and usable until the customer requests a monetary refund (if they choose to do so).

+### Can customers see their vouchers?

+Yes.
+Customers can view all their vouchers on the Vouchers page (`/vouchers`).
+They can see voucher details, status, and for seller-initiated vouchers, they can request monetary refunds after the 14-day waiting period.